logicalperson0/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17 The file 17 prints out all rtc/passwd except bin

 18 The file 18 prints out all /etc/ssh/sshd_config staring with a letter

+19 The file 19 Replace all characters A and c from input to Z and e respectively